Conus trailli (Hutton, 1873)

 Localities.-Awamoa (2).

 Hutton (1873. p.
-10) gave brief diagnoses (without illustrations) of two species of fossil cones (Conus ornatus and Conus trailli) from "Awamoa". a locality-that refers to the Altonian siltstones and shell beds exposed along the banks and, on occasion, at the mouth of Awamoa Crek, North Otago.
+10) gave brief diagnoses (without illustrations) of two species of fossil cones (Conus ornatus and Conus trailli) from "Awamoa", a locality that refers to the Altonian siltstones and shell beds exposed along the banks and, on occasion, at the mouth of Awamoa Crek, North Otago.

 Tate (1890, p.
 189) noted that Conus trailli Hutton was preoccupied by "C. Traillii Adams", and proposed the replacement name Conus huttoni, but since this nomenclatural change was included in a paper on Australian Cenozoic mollusks, it was overlooked by New Zealand workers for nearly 40 years.